marvin-nyalik/Coding-Challenge/README.md

 Given the head of a linked list with even length, return the maximum twin sum of the linked list.

 - [ ] Solution in link_list_max_twin_sum.rb

+## Problem: 876.
+Middle of the Linked List
+Easy
+Likes 10.7K
+324
+Companies
+Given the head of a singly linked list, return the middle node of the linked list.

+If there are two middle nodes, return the second middle node.

+- [ ] Solution in middle_linked_list.rb